NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning

 where $z_i^{(1)}$ and $z_i^{(2)}$ denote the largest and second-largest logits, respectively.
-A smaller $\delta_i$ implies that the model is uncertain about the classification decision, and the corresponding sample lies close to the decision boundary.
-Therefore, sample with smaller $\delta_i$ tends to be noisy labels.
-Fig.~\ref{} shows that xxx; samples with high $\delta_i$ tend to be has noise labels.
+A smaller $\delta_i$ implies that the model is less certain about the classification decision and that the corresponding sample lies closer to the decision boundary.
+Therefore, samples with smaller $\delta_i$ are more likely to be affected by label noise.

-We design a probabilistic sampling mechanism based on the inverse of the logit gap $w_i$ as follows.
+We then design a probabilistic sampling mechanism based on the inverse of the logit gap $q_i$ as follows:

-where $\frac{1}{1+\delta_i}$ makes $w_i$ be a long-tailed distribution which help every samle has certain probability to be selected as noisy label.
-Because in real application, we barely distingush which one sample defiintely be immunitly corrupted into noisy labels.
-Eq.~\ref{eq:pi} ensures that samples with smaller $\delta_i$ receive higher selection probabilities.